google/go-containerregistry/cmd/crane/doc/crane_ls.md

-## crane copy
+## crane ls

-Efficiently copy a remote image from src to dst
+List the tags in a repo

 ### Synopsis

-Efficiently copy a remote image from src to dst
+List the tags in a repo

 ```
-crane copy [flags]
+crane ls [flags]
 ```

 ### Options

 ```
-  -h, --help   help for copy
+  -h, --help   help for ls
 ```

 ### SEE ALSO